 “The results (of studies like these) raise the exciting possibility that in addition to the physical and rehabilitative benefits of functional electrical stimulation (FES), FES may offer a pragmatic approach to augmentation of spontaneous repair and perhaps recovery of neurological function.”
 (Becker et. al., 2010)

 CORE offers the latest in functional electrical stimulation (FES) technology, and a variety of FES Program options.

 Range of Motion/Flexibility Training

 The name ‘CORE’ literally comes from our repeated mantra that a strong core is essential.
 The core is what stabilizes the entire neuromusculoskeletal system.
-Clients with spinal cord injuries, in particular, benefit from balance and proprioception exercises.
+All clients benefit from balance and proprioception exercises.
 This involves purposely creating instability, which forces the body to react and therefore strengthens the supporting muscles and reinforces the neural component.
 Balance training can help increase function, reduce reaction times to prevent injury and increase positional awareness.